Enzo-ZOPPITELLI/Multi-Track-Data-Report-and-Statistical-Analysis/README.md

 # Multi-Track-Data-Report-and-Statistical-Analysis
-ython script that loads all Excel sheets, cleans and standardizes student data, merges tracks into a single dataset, and generates statistical reports (scores, attendance, pass rates) across tracks, cohorts, and income groups.
+## Python script that loads all Excel sheets, cleans and standardizes student data, merges tracks into a single dataset, and generates statistical reports (scores, attendance, pass rates) across tracks, cohorts, and income groups.
 Fully automated and reusable for future datasets.